Estimating Categorical Counterfactuals via Deep Twin Networks: Preliminaries

 Is non-identifiability of counterfactuals a problem?
 Given a causal model trained on observations and interventions, can we always trust its counterfactual predictions?
 In general the answer is no: counterfactual predictions from a causal model can conflict with domain knowledge---even if it perfectly reproduces observations and interventions, as we now show.

-In epidemiology, causal models with the structure of \Cref{figure: toy example} are studied, where $X$ is the presence of a risk factor and $Y$ is the presence of a disease.
-From epidemiological domain knowledge, it is believed that risk factors always increase the likelihood of a disease being present \cite{tian2000probabilities}---referred to as ``no-prevention'', that no individual in the population can be helped by exposure to the risk factor \cite{pearl1999probabilities}.
+In epidemiology, causal models with structure similar to the one of \Cref{figure: toy example} are studied, where $X$ is the presence of a risk factor and $Y$ is the presence of a disease.
+From epidemiological domain knowledge, it is believed that risk factors always increase the likelihood that a disease is present \cite{tian2000probabilities}---referred to as ``no-prevention'', that no individual in the population can be helped by exposure to the risk factor \cite{pearl1999probabilities}.
 Hence, if one observes a disease, but not the risk factor, then, in that context, if we had intervened to give that individual the risk factor, the likelihood of them not having the disease must be zero---as having the risk factor can only increase the likelihood of a disease.

+Assume the simple case of DAG \ref{figure: toy example}, with $X,Y$ \emph{binary}, $U_Y$ a four-valued variable distributed under $q(U_Y)$ and $\neg X$ to be the logical negation of $X$.

 We'll now describe two causal models that generate the same observations and interventions, yet the counterfactuals generated by one model satisfy the above domain knowledge and the other do not.
-Consider the two different parameterizations of the causal model discussed in \Cref{identifiability}: $\{q(U_Y)\}_0^3=\{1/2,1/6,1/6,1/6\}$ and $\{q(U_Y)\}_0^3=\{1/3, 1/3, 1/3, 0\}$.
+Consider the two different parameterizations of the causal model above: $\{q(U_Y)\}_0^3=\{1/2,1/6,1/6,1/6\}$ and $\{q(U_Y)\}_0^3=\{1/3, 1/3, 1/3, 0\}$.
 Both models have the same conditional distributions, and we have $P(Y_{X=1}=1) > P(Y_{X=0}=1)$ and $P(Y_{X=1}=0) < P(Y_{X=0}=0)$.
 This tells us that intervening to set $X=1$ \emph{always} makes $Y=1$ more likely, and doesn't increase the likelihood of $Y=0$ relative to $X=0$.
 So, at the interventional-level, these models seem to comply with Epidemiological domain knowledge that says that the presence of a risk factor, that is, $X=1$, always makes disease, $Y=1$, more likely.

 Despite this, in the first model $P(Y_{X=1}=1 \mid Y=1, X=0) < P(Y_{X=0}=1 \mid Y=1, X=0)$.
 According to this model, $Y=1$ becomes \emph{less} likely when we intervene with $X=1$ in the counterfactual context $Y_{X=0}=1$---even though intervening to set $X=1$ can only make $Y=1$ more likely, and does not increase the likelihood of $Y=0$.
 This is a very ``non-intuitive'' counterfactual prediction from the point of view of an Epidemiologist.
 However, in the second model, $P(Y_{X=1}=1 \mid Y=1, X=0) = P(Y_{X=0}=1 \mid Y=1, X=0)$.
 Indeed, in this model, no matter the counterfactual context, intervening to set $X=1$ \emph{never} reduces the likelihood $Y=1$.
 Thus the second model complies fully with Epidemiological domain knowledge.